How Healing Your Gut Can Help Autoimmune Disease

 Consume Broth and Meat:

 If you are experiencing symptoms of autoimmune disease (fatigue, unexplained hair loss, skin rashes, digestive issues, unexplained weight gain or weight loss, achy and feverish, etc) healing your gut would be a great place to start.
-You can follow the guidelines laid out in this article, but if you really want to dig deeper and get a plan that is specific to your individual body’s needs, I offer a 20-minute health discovery session for $49 through my website.
-Contact me today and we’ll get you on the path back to health.
+You can follow the guidelines laid out in this article, but if you really want to dig deeper and get a plan that is specific to your individual body’s needs, I offer FREE Health Discovery Session

 References: